ocp4opsandsecurity/open-policy-agent/README.md

 OPA decouples policy decision-making from policy enforcement.

 ## Constraint
-Constraints are then used to inform Gatekeeper that the admin wants a ConstraintTemplate to be enforced by declaration of the requirements the system is to meet.
+Constraints are then used to communicate that a ConstraintTemplate wants to be enforced by declaration of the requirements the system is to meet.

 ### Constraint Example
 Require the system to enfore that all `Namespaces` have a label.